standardebooks/manual/8-typography.rst

 #.
 If two en dashes are placed next to each other, a hair space (:utf:` ` or U+200A) is placed between them to keep the glyphs from merging into a longer dash.

 #.
-Only in American Morse Code, there are internal gaps used between glyphs in the letters C, O, R, or Z. No-break spaces (:utf:` ` or U+00A0) are used for these gaps.
+Only in American Morse Code, there are internal gaps used between glyphs in the letters C, O, R, or Z. No-break spaces (U+00A0) are used for these gaps.

 #.
 En spaces (U+2002) are used between letters.